kgisl/makesite/content/blog/2020-12-20-become-yourself.md

 ![fordQuote](https://lh3.googleusercontent.com/gUgQ0EmvENKRfoWtDNRzsKVzx5AYc__g-LdXi9e_zNNdoJTZYM-6g0uYDeRsVlTc5pmn7SfLP4YS3_Re6RSQpDnXU8-9TbiD2B1g2WQd6w-XMheJDN-SH0G3KFEjb4FODnDLTF-ZafsU4IvDTYH9prkrqrdJlEUSFRkI6W_FmJ9GXjyZWU2EEqY2fe0_RxajpyX8FnirgY_LFicnQwZNwxSJD0vZsGmUOVRuP806idSPNlbuJzebqoTEqRSw2LV9c38B0q3e1Xcbifb66F5hsjIIMLVBMpvcj09WvHqUwmAUvLW_tfx9Ryxzf-MfNEqUf2JxiA2KqYkyjWKV_M--GpwhgRU2mPjmpxfwnLRdIjReiPZpt8V44GIvD1p-G80NeMItye-7OmzBJZG4t-tJZyQuwLyVqxe7zFS5LvsdO_yzgRFcZqbJvgSydO43TjslIV3jSJUhP4GEwqlTtUraVv5skkQ4JOhDX9RFuvY-dGbdODCTu6ZXfGm0woXPHtkgz95X7xW2c9u1P5ZxUlBMs7V9rpFn2Td2L9yX1CEKtTZOcBbsoqXFxnkqfJ499_9uEqYRwBddFAw-mLxQQ8GrWm-3cXoOvfR_ef4n9pwPsEtzsfDqwp7zH-OTY_70TjtkIqA_5HMaqSLDRHaE2NohaLvFYESjF2G5yF5l0Zo5Sb6s_31A6HIXJC_ohnsl4kA=w853-h485-no?authuser=0)

 All nice and cozy - but how the fuck do we come together, keep together and work together?
-  - By having conversations about shared values to arrive at shared understanding
+  - Firstly, by having conversations about shared values to arrive at shared understanding
-  - And shared understanding translating to shared words
+  - Secondly, by translating that shared understanding into shared words
-  - As a CMVO document
+  - Fortunately, that exercise has been completed at KGCAS and KITE as a CMVO document (culture-mission-vision-objectives).
+Please review and align yourself to that document, especially the ```culture``` part of it

-W.I.N.
-Values -> worskship, improvement and no arrogance.
+## W.I.N.ning Attitude -> Worskship, Improvement and NoArrogance

-In this, the central thing and non-negotiable thing is improvement (productivity at the national level).
+In this, the central thing and non-negotiable thing is improvement (*aka* productivity at the national level).
 If you improve,  your nation improves.
 If your nation improves, mankind improves.
 Workship and no arrogance are not easily measurable by the outside world.
 Improvement is measurable.
 What is measurable is manageable.
 What is measurable is also rewarded.

 # Question for Improvement
 Simply, are you a better human being compared to yesterday?